Wondering about the 10 best Jenkins plugins for DevOps?

 Despite facing increased competition, Jenkins remains one of the most popular continuous integration servers.
 It is popular with everyone from Java programmers to Python developers.

-It was created during the infamous Hudson community split which occurred after software giant Oracle took control over the open sourced Hudson in a move that inflamed the development community and set the internet alight with heated debate.
+It was created during the infamous Hudson community split which occurred after software giant Oracle took control over the open-source Hudson in a move that inflamed the development community and set the internet alight with heated debate.

 Part of the reason behind this was the sheer number of superb Jenkins plugins that have been developed by the Jenkins community.
-At the current time, Jenkins has more than 1,500 plugins that help developers automate large parts of project development.
+At the current time, Jenkins has more than 2,000 plugins that help developers automate large parts of project development.

 Since each of these plugins solves different problems, it is not an easy task to choose the top Jenkins plugins.
-So rather than stir up controversy, in this article, I aim to detail some of the most useful plugins that help developers save time as well as making their lives easier.
+So rather than stir up controversy, in this article, I aim to detail some of the most useful plugins that help developers save time as well as make their lives easier.